NovemberFall/LeetCode-NoteBook/docs/amazon/alien.md

 e -> set: r
 ```

-- and final HashMap "degree" looks like, the number means "how many letters come
+- and final HashMap `"degree"` looks like, the number means `"how many letters come before the key"`:
-  before the key":

 ```ruby
 w:0